vbprojects/miniprojects/README.md

 ### TODO

-- Derive emission probabilities for a pixel being an edge given various filters.
+- ~~Derive emission probabilities for a pixel being an edge given various filters.~~

+Dead end, not interested enough

 ## kaggles